Pressure-Flushing Toilets

 When the tank is filled from the water supply line, the tank fills with water until the air bladder compresses to the point that the tank pressure nearly equals the water supply line pressure.

-The result is a flush using half the water but under pressure.
+The result is a flush using half or less the usual amount of water under much higher pressure than normal.
 Unlike the weak "low-flow" toilets now required for new installations in the U.S., this system has a chance of effectively flushing the bowl.

 Pressure-flushing toilet.